sourcemeta/jsontoolkit/README.markdown

 `void copy(Iterator begin, Iterator end, Iterator output)`

+`Container copy(const Container &container)`

-This function copies JSON documents inside a container into another container, using iterators.
+The first function copies JSON documents inside a container into another container, using iterators.
+The second function is a utility to duplicate an entire JSON container.

 For example:

 ```c++
 #include <jsontoolkit/json.h>